Curiosity: What's Inside the Cube?

 Curiosity – What's Inside the Cube? was an experimental video game by Peter Molyneux's studio 22cans.
 Originally called Curiosity, the game was later renamed to avoid confusion with the Mars rover.
+The game consisted of a cube that was slowly destroyed by players, with the one player who first reached the centre of the cube promised a "life-changingly amazing" prize.
 The social experiment ended on 26 May 2013 and was won by Bryan Henderson from Edinburgh, Scotland.
-The game was met with controversy after the reward ended up being less "life-changing" than claimed, and ultimately nearly nonexistent due to the commercial failure of Godus.
+The game was met with controversy after the reward – a special role within 22cans' upcoming god game, Godus, and 1% of the revenue earned by that game – ended up being less "life-changing" than claimed, and ultimately nearly nonexistent due to the commercial failure of Godus.